ENAC SKYDIVING FAQ

 How do I know if a school is ENAC-certified?+

-Check the official ENAC skydiving schools registry (updated annually).
-The 36 certified Italian schools are listed on Quota 4000 too.
+Check the official ENAC skydiving schools registry.
+Certified Italian schools are listed on Quota 4000 too (Centri section), cross-checked with the ENAC registry.
 Avoid schools not in the registry.

 Wingsuit: from how many jumps can I start?+